bundabrg/bcf/docs/annotations.md

     When attempting to execute the invalid command: `/mycmd cmd1 10` a message "Number must be smaller or equal to 3" in yellow will be shown.

-## Bukkit
+## Bukkit/Bungeecord

-These annotations are available for Bukkit environments.
+These annotations are available for Bukkit and Bungeecord environments.

 ### @Permission